 2. Build your own referral networks

-If you want to make partner in law firm then you need to build up your own referral networks.
+If you want to make partner in a UK law firm then you need to build up your own referral networks.
 Remember that unlike accountants, lawyers rarely hunt in packs.
-This means, if you want to make partner in your law firm, that you need to have your own referral networks which can feed work to you and others in the firm.
+This means that if you want to make partner in a UK law firm, you need to have your own referral networks that can feed work to you and others in the firm.

 When I talk about referral networks I mean groups of people who will send you work.
 These could be internal networks within a firm, i.e. a sector group, or external networks such as a professional networking group.
 If you are a litigator you will need a greater number of referral networks than a non-contentious lawyer.
-A litigator, based on one of my clients, will typically need at least 4 referral networks which are consistently sending work.
+A litigator, (this is based on one of my clients) will typically need at least 4 referral networks that consistently send work.

-It can be tempting to leave the network building until you are a year or so away from partnership.
-This can make the run into partnership incredibly difficult as you will be dealing with high chargeable time targets, possibly supervision of juniors AND need to spend 3-6 hours a week actively networking and relationship building.
+It can be tempting to leave the network building until you are a year or so away from partnership but I suggest you start much sooner than that.
+Leaving it until the end is in sight can make the run into partnership incredibly difficult as you will be dealing with high chargeable time targets, possibly supervision of juniors AND need to spend 3-6 hours a week actively networking and relationship building.
 Pretty tough going!
 The earlier you start building up your networks the easier it is to start to win your own work and build up your own tally for matters originated.

 To get more referrals from your network read 7 annoying reasons why you are not getting enough referrals from your network